roopeshor/C/README.md

 ## Inside drawFunction (Documentation)
  Documentation are comming soon.

-## Extensions
+## Addons
- A great thing hwhich everyone loves - extension.
-You can add extension and use it easly in C.
+ A great thing which everyone loves - addon.
+You can add addon and use it easly in C.
- ### Creating an extension
+ ### Creating an addon
  Wrap your all functions in a object and pass it to ```addCExtension``` function, like this:
  ```javascript
  addCExtension({